 For this purpose, the downpipe filter is inserted directly into the downpipe and connected to the rainwater storage tank.

-How the WISY downpipe filters work
+How it works the WISY downpipe filter

 Why a downpipe filter is important

-Without a downspout filter, dirt particles can get into the rainwater storage tank.
+Without a downpipe filter, dirt particles can get into the rainwater storage tank.
 These are often leaves from trees, moss from the roof or dead insects.
 Normally, this is organic material that decomposes over time and becomes a nutrient for microorganisms.

-Downpipe filter for every downpipe
+for each downpipe